g-despot/weaviate-io/developers/weaviate/quickstart/index.md

 ### Prerequisites

 You will need accounts with [Weaviate Cloud](https://console.weaviate.cloud) (WCD) and [OpenAI](https://platform.openai.com/).
 If you prefer to use locally hosted resources, see [QuickStart: locally hosted](./local.md).
-The Weaviate Sandbox is free, but the OpenAI usage may incur a small cost (e.g. < 10c US).
+The Weaviate Sandbox is free, but the OpenAI usage may incur a small cost (less than $0.10 USD).
 If you have another, preferred [model provider](../model-providers/index.md), you can use that instead.

 :::tip Try it yourself